mixmastamyk/console/readme.rst

     - Composable objects
     - Concise names
-    - No capital, mixed, camel-case names on instances.
+    - Discourage capital, mixed, camel-case names on instances.

 Looked over all of these and picked a few design cues from several: